Document

 What is an IPO (Initial Public Offering)?

-An Initial Public Offering (IPO) is a process by which a privately held company offers its shares to the public for the first time to get listed in the secondary market.
-This transition from a private to a public entity allows the company to raise capital from investors by selling its existing stake and offering new issues.
+An Initial Public Offering (IPO) is a process by which a privately held company offers its shares to the public for the first time, allowing it to be listed in the secondary market.
+This transition from a private to a public entity enables the company to raise capital from investors by selling its existing stake and issuing new shares.

 Types of IPOs

-Fixed Price IPO: In the fixed IPO process the company sets a specific price for their shares, and investors need to purchase those shares at that fixed price.
+• Fixed Price IPO: In the fixed-price IPO process, the company sets a specific price for its shares, and investors must purchase those shares at that fixed price.

-Book-Building Process: In the book-building process, the company fixes a price band, and investors should bid within that range in multiple lots.
-The listing price is determined based on demand and supply dynamics.
+• Book-Building Process: In the book-building process, the company fixes a price band, and investors should bid within that range in multiple lots.
+The listing price is determined by the dynamics of demand and supply.

-Hybrid Offering: Hybrid offering comes with the Combination of elements of both fixed price and book building methods.
+• Hybrid Offering: A Hybrid offering combines elements of both fixed-price and book-building methods.

 Main Board IPOs refer to companies that list their shares on the primary stock exchanges (like the National Stock Exchange (NSE) or the Bombay Stock Exchange (BSE).
 These companies are usually large, well-established businesses that meet stringent requirements by SEBI.